PaulBone/gfthings/README.md

 [Pred's bins](https://www.printables.com/model/592545-gridfinity-bin-with-printable-label-by-pred-parame)
 and include the same label shelf.
-They are easy to print (overhangs and bridges are minimised) and can be generated in a mumber of custom sizes with and without dividers.
+They are easy to print (overhangs and bridges are minimised) and can be generated in a number of custom sizes with and without dividers.
 For more information see:

     gfbin -h